windowsgamessamples/UnityPorting/README.md

 **Updating the Sample Windows Plugin**

-The MyPlugin pluing is already include in the Unity project source.
+The MyPlugin plugin is already include in the Unity project source.

 If you update the source, simply build in Release/Any CPu and copy the resulting dlls to the following folders: